Parametric Optimization Based MPC for Systems of Systems with Affine Coordination Constraints: Appendix

 Therefore, from Theorem~\ref{th:CPWQmonotoneOpt} it follows that the optimizer, $\Theta_{i}^{\star}$, $i=1,\ldots,M$, for problem \eqref{eq:evaluated_coordination_problem_formulation} can be calculated as

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}{Branimir Novoselnik}
+\begin{IEEEbiography}[{ }]{Branimir Novoselnik}

-received the B.Sc. and M.Sc. degrees, both in Electrical Engineering, from the University of Zagreb, Faculty of Electrical Engineering and Computing (UNIZG-FER), Croatia, in 2011 and 2013, respectively.
-Currently he is Research and Teaching Assistant at the Department of Control and Computer Engineering, UNIZG-FER, Croatia, where he is working toward the Ph.D. degree.
+received his M.Sc. and Ph.D. degrees, both in Electrical Engineering, from the University of Zagreb, Faculty of Electrical Engineering and Computing (UNIZG-FER), Croatia, in 2013 and 2018, respectively.
+Currently he is Research and Teaching Assistant at the Department of Control and Computer Engineering, UNIZG-FER, Croatia.

 His research interests include optimal control, mathematical programming, and model predictive control. \end{IEEEbiography}